tejdas/dovemq-amqp/README.md

         link
         endpoint

   b.
-The package net.dovemq.broker contains the broker elements:
+The package *net.dovemq.broker* contains the broker elements:

         Broker driver
         TopicRouter
         QueueRouter

   c.
-The package net.dovemq.api contains API classes:
+The package *net.dovemq.api* contains API classes:

+        Connection
+        Session
         Publisher
         Subscriber
         Producer
         Consumer
+        DoveMQMessage
+        DoveMQMessageReceiver
+        DoveMQMessageAckReceiver

-2. functional-test : Functional tests for the framework.
+2. **functional-test** : Functional tests for the framework.

   You need ant to run the functional tests.
-  (see src/main/resources/build.xml)
+  (see *src/main/resources/build.xml*)

-3. dovemq-samples : Samples that illustrate how to use the framework.
+3. **dovemq-samples** : Samples that illustrate how to use the framework.

 Build the source
 ----------------